nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

 Smartwatches have grown in popularity in the past year, originating with the Pebble smartwatch on Kickstarter.
 Then Android followed suit over this summer with Android Wear.
-These devices with their portable and quick nature lend themselves to CampaignKit fantastically, displaying a nice little chunk of information, the same that you would have in a push notification.
-The following will show you how to get campaigns information to show up on Android Wear devices and the Pebble in Android.
+These devices with their portable and quick nature lend themselves well to CampaignKit, displaying a nice little chunk of information in a manner similar to a push notification.
+The following will show you how to pop campaign information on Android Wear devices and the Pebble.

-It is assumed you are familiar with CampaignKit, and Android Studio, and have an active Campaign to display.
+It is assumed you are familiar with CampaignKit and Android Studio, and you have an active campaign to display.

 ##Setup

 First you are going to need the Android Studio CampaignKit reference app provided [here](https://github.com/RadiusNetworks/campaignkit-reference-android-studio).
-Follow the instructions provided there and make sure that you can watch your campaign trigger on the app before continuing.
+Follow the instructions there and make sure that your campaign triggers in the app before continuing.

 ##Android Wear

-First off, unless you already have an Android Wear device you are going to need to set up an emulator.
-This can then be used as a device to send CampaignKit information to.
-Documentation for setting up an emulator can be found [here](https://developer.android.com/training/wearables/apps/creating.html) Documentation for setting up an emulator can be found [here](https://developer.android.com/training/wearables/apps/creating.html).
+Unless you already have an Android Wear device you are going to need to set up an emulator to receive the CampaignKit message.
+Documentation for setting up an emulator can be found [here](https://developer.android.com/training/wearables/apps/creating.html).

-Once all of that is setup it is time to send the campaign information to the device.

 ![CampaignKit on Wear Emulator](../img/wearkit.png)

 The following code builds a notification to send to the Android Wear device and then sends it.
-This is most naturally placed in your `didFindCampaign(Campaign c)`
+This is most naturally placed in your `didFindCampaign(Campaign c)` method.

 	Intent viewIntent = new Intent(this, MainActivity.class);
 	PendingIntent viewPendingIntent = PendingIntent.getActivity(this, 0, viewIntent, 0);